DotRahulK/leet-code-revision-tracker/README.md

 - `npm run format` – format source files
 - `npm run typecheck` – run TypeScript type checks

+### Theme toggle

+The frontend includes a theme toggle in the toolbar that switches between a white theme and a high-contrast dark theme.
+The selected theme is saved to `localStorage`.

 See `packages/backend` and `packages/frontend` for package-specific documentation.